What's Trending in Canada / Entertainment

 What's trending on YouTube in Canada for Entertainment right now?

-As of now, the top trending video is "Gordon Gave The Owner A BRUTAL Reality Check... 😳😤" with 20.1M views.
+As of now, the top trending video is "Lol" with 15.7M views.
 See the full list above for the complete top 10.

 How many views does a Entertainment videos in Canada typically get?